mieweb/docs/content/functions/document-management/scanning-and-indexing/indexing.md

 **Open**: Opens the batch for indexing.
 Opening a batch allows the user to begin indexing the items of the batch.
 Any batch, regardless of status, can be opened.

 {{% tip %}}
-Once a batch is in the status of *Checked Out, Completed,* or *Deleted*, users may choose to open the batch.
+Once a batch is in the status of Checked Out, Completed, or Deleted, users may choose to open the batch.
 However, the user may receive an error requesting to **Force Checkout**.
-This means the *Checked Out*, *Completed*, or *Deleted* batch was closed by another user.
+This means the Checked Out, Completed, or Deleted batch was closed by another user.
 Forcing checkout will place the logged-in user's username on the batch.
 {{% /tip %}}

 ![](../indexing.assets/efe2e3fd8104bb97f8ac4fb78f9da0b6.png)